vorausrobotik/voraus-ad-dataset/README.md

 # voraus-AD Dataset

-**Note:** The paper is currently under review and **not** published yet.

-This is the official repository to the IEEE Transactions on Robotics paper "The voraus-AD Dataset for Anomaly Detection in Robot Applications" by Jan Thieß Brockmann, Marco Rudolph, Bodo Rosenhahn, and Bastian Wandt.
+This is the official repository to the paper [**"The voraus-AD Dataset for Anomaly Detection in Robot Applications"**](https://arxiv.org/pdf/2311.04765.pdf) by Jan Thieß Brockmann, Marco Rudolph, Bodo Rosenhahn, and Bastian Wandt which is accepted to IEEE Transactions on Robotics and will be officially published soon.

-We introduce the **voraus-AD dataset**, a novel dataset for **anomaly detection** in robotic applications as well as an **unsupervised** method that is able to find anomalies on **robotic machine data** without having some of them in the training set.
+We introduce the **voraus-AD dataset**, a novel dataset for **anomaly detection** in robotic applications as well as an unsupervised method **MVT-Flow** which finds anomalies on **time series of robotic machine data** without having some of them in the training set.

 [**Download the Dataset 100 Hz** ](https://media.vorausrobotik.com/voraus-ad-dataset-100hz.parquet)
 (~1,1 GB Disk / ~2.5 GB RAM) - used in this repository